Insight • Planning · Risk · Trust

 Accessibility belongs with the “-itties”

 My approach is simple: look for structures your teams already understand.
-In IT, that’s non-functional requirements (NFRs).
+In IT, that is non-functional requirements (NFRs).

-When these qualities are healthy, customers don’t notice.
+When these qualities are healthy, customers do not notice.
 When they fail, everything is visible: security breaches, outages, systems collapsing under load.
 Those are failures of planning, risk management, and trust.

 Accessibility belongs in this same category of core quality attributes.